Drums, Pennsylvania: 19th century

 William Drum, son of George Sr., established the first post office in Drums in 1826 as postmaster.
 George Jr. was the postmaster for a time as well during the late 1820s.
 William Drum also helped organize the Conyngham Post Office as postmaster there in 1828.
 According to the "Appointments of U.S. Postmasters" register, George Drum (son of Abraham) was appointed on April 28, 1854, as postmaster for the Drums post office during the 1850s.
 During the 1880s, Abraham Alex Drum (son of Josiah Drum & Maria Balliet) became postmaster.
 Carrie Drum (grand daughter of Philip the 2nd) was postmistress from the 1890s into the early 1900s.
 All told, the Drum family personally operated the Drums post office for at least a century.
-The Drums post office continued to operate until 2008 at which point it closed because of the nation's economy.
-It was in operation for nearly 2 centuries.
+The Drums post office continues to operate but has moved to a local mall.

-George Sr.'s son, Abraham (b.
-1797), took over ownership of the "Stage Coach Stop" Drums Hotel in the center of the town when he reached maturity.
+George Sr's son, Abraham (b.
+1797), took over operations of the Drums Hotel in the center of the town and also opened another hotel in the mountains named "The Stage Coach Stop".
 Abraham's son, George Drum (b.
 Dec.
 2, 1827), then became proprietor of the Drums Hotel by the mid 19th century and married Emma Fritzinger.
 The hotel was passed on to succeeding generations in the family.
-Abraham built an additional hotel in the mountains of Drums, just north of the town's center.
-The Drums Hotel (which operated for over a century) and other family businesses, sat within a triangle of roads that was the commercial heart of Drums.
+The Drums Hotel (which operated for over a century) and other family businesses, sat within a triangle of roads that was the commercial heart of Drums called Drums Corner.

 During the 1850s and until his death in 1862, Abraham Drum was sheriff of Luzerne County.